The Vitamin D—COVID Connection

 Vitamin D is in the media once more.
 There's been a release of some "papers" connecting Vitamin D levels to higher survival chances with COVID-19.
 Let's talk about Vitamin D a little bit and how these "papers" and resulting discussion are wrong, but also right.

-I've written a pretty thorough article on Vitamin D and even did a small video series.
-These both are a tiny bit out of date, so we'll be revising them soon.
+I've written a pretty thorough article on Vitamin D. It's a tiny bit out of date, so we'll be revising it soon.
 Let this article serve as the newest info, reflecting a more aggressive stance at correcting Vitamin D levels.

 All Whitepapers are Not Equal

 In the past, we've spoken on how to do proper research.
 The top line message is, "Don't believe the scientific media!"
 News articles about studies are often hype-filled half-stories meant to grab attention and not deliver scientific truth.

 This is the case with the current Vitamin D hype.
 The paper, found here is new research that looks at a small segment of people who have been hospitalized for COVID and tries to connect their Vitamin D levels to survival.
 This is important information to ascertain.
 I'm not hating the player, just the game.

 They found that a number of people who died or were in the ICU had Vitamin D levels below normal, also called Vitamin D Insufficiency (VDI).
 Here's a summary of some of their findings:

 - 65% VDI patients required ICU admission

 - Prevalence of VDI in ICU patients was 84.6%, vs. 57.1% in floor patients